Legalizing Existing Suites

 Community Standards Review

-Once a complaint, referral or application is received, Community Standards will:
+Once a complaint or referral is received, a Community Standards Bylaw Inspector will:

 - Check the Zoning Bylaw No. 8770 to verify the permitted use for your property;